shundhammer/qdirstat/README.md

   documentation that everybody should be able to understand.
 Even if (or, better yet, in particular if) your math teacher or statistics professor never explained it properly, please have a look at it.

+- File age statistics window: This lists the number and total size of changed files by years and for recent (13-24) months.
+You can see in what time frame there was any activity (i.e. any changes) in a directory tree, i.e. when it last was in active use; or if it might be a good candidate to be moved to archive media.

 - Packages view: Show installed packages and their files in the tree.
 Supported for all Linux distributions using any of _dpkg_, _rpm_, _pacman_ as their